China to conduct nationwide inspection on ride-hailing companies

-HONG KONG (Reuters) - China will conduct comprehensive inspections on all ride-hailing service companies, the transportation ministry said on Friday, after a driver from the dominant ride-hailing firm, Didi Chuxing, murdered a 20-year-old passenger.
+HONG KONG, Aug 31 (Reuters) - China will conduct comprehensive inspections on all ride-hailing service companies, the transportation ministry said on Friday, after a driver from the dominant ride-hailing firm, Didi Chuxing, murdered a 20-year-old passenger.

 The inspection, starting from Sept.
 5, will cover all ride-hailing service platforms nationwide, transportation ministry said in the statement.